brainhack-school2023/dastous_project/README.md

 [Pre-commit](https://pre-commit.com) is a tool that makes sure that commits meet certain criteria.
 It can be set up to check for different things.
 Moreover, it can be set up locally by using a pre-commit configuratin file and run as a Github action.

 Among other things, pre-commit will:
-* Check if the commit added a large file
+* Check if the commit added a large file.
-* Check python syntax
+* Check python syntax.
-* Check if there are merge conflicts
+* Check if there are merge conflicts.
-* Check GitHub actions config files
+* Check GitHub actions config files.

 To locally check these specific things, I have included a [local configuration file](other/.pre-commit-config.yaml) in the plugin repository that will reject a commit if a requirement is not met.
 I have also included a GitHub Actions [configuration file](github_actions/pre-commit.yml) that will look at the commit and throw an error if there is a requirement that is not met on a push to the repository.

 #### Deliverable 3: Dockerfile

-I have also set up a [Dockerfile](docker/Dockerfile) that contains instructions about what that will be performed automatically when setting up the Docker container.
-These step include copying the local repository in the container and installing necessary dependencies such as "curl", "vim" and "Xvfb" that will be used by the installer of the testing suite.
+I have also set up a [Dockerfile](docker/Dockerfile) that contains instructions that will be performed automatically when setting up the Docker container.
+These steps include copying the local repository in the container and installing necessary dependencies such as "curl", "vim" and "Xvfb" that will be used by the installer of the testing suite.
 The script that downloads and installs Shimming Toolbox, FSLeyes and the GUI is then automatically ran and [Conda](https://docs.conda.io/en/latest/) is then initialized so that a user only has to run the tests.
-After cloning the Shimming Toolbox plugin repository and installing Docker, the only steps remaining are to navigate through the command line and perform the commands to build and launch the docker container:
+After cloning the Shimming Toolbox plugin repository and installing Docker, the only steps remaining are to navigate to the command line and perform the commands to build and launch the docker container:

 ```
 cd fsleyes-plugin-shimming-toolbox